aandrewww/kseniaavdeeva.art/static/content/home/index.md

 templateKey: home-page
 title: Home
 heroText: >-
-  Ksenia Avdeeva is an illustrator and motion designer from Belarus, based in Minsk.
-Her works are mostly inspired by dreams, movies, music, and life experience.
+  Hello I'm Ksenia Avdeeva.
+I'm an illustrator and motion designer from Belarus, based in Minsk. my works are mostly inspired by dreams, movies, music, and life experience.
 ---